 This is the act of damaging an individual or company's reputation through the use of libel or slander.
 Those most at risk are broadcasters and publishers, who are regularly publishing content, however as many companies now use social media and blogging sites to promote their business online, they are also at risk of receiving a claim of defamation.
 While some claimants use defamation law to constrain legitimate reporting and criticism, in other cases you may unintentionally defame someone.
 Therefore, to ensure you are safe you should always opt for professional indemnity insurance.

-Now you are fully up to speed on the common risks your business could be facing, now is a good time to find out about the best insurance cover for you.
-Click here for more information or have a chat with the DR team for an obligation free chat.
+Now you are fully up to speed on the common risks your business could be facing, now is a good time to find out about professional indemnity insurance.